 One of the features I’ve always wanted in a blog engine was diff-based revisions like Google docs.
 In previous engines (pre-ai) I’ve always just stored a copy of the full text.
 I knew it was a sub-optimal solution, but in a personal blog engine where the outcome of both approaches is the same.
 It’s a win-win.
 Now I have AI in my corner, solutions are a lot faster to arrive at.

 The longer term vision for this feature is that I can design some flavour of time machine UI widget thing that would allow readers of my posts to see all the versions.
-I edit things a lot as my inner-critic tends to drive my attention more than I’d like it to so I may as well turn it into a feature.
+I edit things a lot as my inner-critic tends to drive my attention more than I’d like it to.
+I may as well turn it into a feature.
 Maybe it will help my future therapist as we explore why I edit things out as a shield to protect my fragile ego 😲.

 Research